micahwierenga/css-box-model-and-positioning/readme.md

 #### Absolute Positioning

-Specifying `position:absolute` _removes the element from the document flow_ and places it exactly where you tell it to be, relative to it's parent container.
+Specifying `position:absolute` _removes the element from the document flow_ and places it exactly where you tell it to be, relative to its parent container.

 ```css
 #box2 {